lgnbhl/BFS/README.md

 use the “STAT-TAB - interactive table” service provided by BFS to download manually the dataset.

-To open the folder containing the downloaded BFS dataset, you can simply use the `bfs_open_dir()` function.
+To open the folder containing the downloaded BFS dataset (only available in the development version on Github for now), you can simply use the `bfs_open_dir()` function.

 ``` r
 bfs_open_dir()
 ```

-Caching and path gestion is handled using the new `pins` package.
-Learn more about it
-<a href="https://rstudio.github.io/pins/" target="_blank">here</a>.

 ### Other information